gemma-martinez/gemma-martinez/README.md

 ## 🌱 Currently Learning

-I'm diving into **data analysis** and working on projects that showcase my growing skills.
+I'm diving into **Data Analytics** and working on projects that showcase my growing skills.

 ## 🎯 Future Goals